 The New England Commission of Higher Education (formerly the Commission on Institutions of Higher Education (CIHE) of the New England Association of Schools and Colleges (NEASC) assessed the University through the reaccreditation process in 2013.
 Suffolk University was reaccredited.

 NECHE, the regional accreditation agency for colleges and universities in New England, reviews accreditation status every ten years.
 In addition to a comprehensive site visit (described below), a major component of the reaccreditation process is a comprehensive self-study report, which requires the University to undertake a self-study (i) to measure institutional quality and effectiveness and (ii) to evaluate itself according to NECHE standards.
 Suffolk University last undertook a comprehensive self-study from 2000-2002 in connection with its reaccreditation by NECHE in 2002.

-As it has in past accreditations, the University established a Steering Committee to initiative the process.
+As it has in past accreditations, the University established a Steering Committee for the process.
 The Steering Committee established eleven subcommittees to address each of the eleven NECHE standards of quality and effectiveness.
 The eleven standards addressed the following institutional activities:

 - Mission and Purposes (Standard 1)